 All State of Indiana hunting laws are enforced on National Forest land.
 An array of hunting experiences can be found, from remote walk-in areas to easily accessible lands near roads.
-All National Forest lands except for designated recreation areas and Pioneer Mothers Memorial Forest south of Paoli.
+Hunting is permitted on all national forest lands except for designated recreation areas and Pioneer Mothers Memorial Forest south of Paoli.

 Discharging a firearm (including a bow and arrow) is prohibited in or within 150 yards of a developed recreation site, a residence, or any place where people are likely to be.
 Shooting across bodies of water is also prohibited.